Bogota, Colombia

 Baum on a Weekend Night

-Baum is Bogotá's best electronic music venue and it skews heavily queer on weekends — the production values are exceptional, the crowd is mixed and gorgeous, and it's the kind of room where you lose four hours to a DJ set and feel genuinely grateful about it.
+Baum is Bogotá's best electronic music venue and it skews heavily LGBTQ+ on weekends — the production values are exceptional, the crowd is mixed and gorgeous, and it's the kind of room where you lose four hours to a DJ set and feel genuinely grateful about it.
 International bookings rotate alongside Colombian DJs who know the room.
 It's not a gay club by label, but the energy is unmistakable.

 La Candelaria Street Art Walk — Bogota, Colombia